canro91/canro91.github.io/_posts/2020-10-26-ReactIn30Days.md

 </figcaption>
 </figure>

-Instead of reading books from cover to cover or passively watching YouTube videos, let's learn React by doing.
-Let's recreate examples, build mini-projects and stop copy-pasting.
+Instead of reading books from cover to cover or passively watching YouTube videos, let's learn React by doing, by getting our hands dirty.
+Let's recreate examples, build mini-projects, and stop copy-pasting.
 If you're instered in learning strategies, check my takeaways from the [Ultralearning book]({% post_url 2020-07-14-UltralearningTakeaways %}).

-These are some resources to learn React, its prerequisites and related subjects.
+These are some resources to learn React, its prerequisites, and related subjects.

-## Prerequisites
+## 1. Prerequisites

 Before starting to work with React, make sure to know about flexbox in CSS and ES6 JavaScript features.